 The tours at HartRAO are actually run by an on-site scientist, not just a tour guide.
 The woman guiding our group was incredibly knowledgeable and equally enthusiastic with the kids.
-Even though none of our kids actually wanted to go there (“Mom, why do we always have to go somewhere on the weekend?”), we could hardly corral them back into the car at the end.
+Even though none of our kids actually wanted to go, we could hardly corral them back into the car at the end.
 I can highly recommend a visit if your kids are interested in science, or, perhaps, especially if they are not.
 They might discover a spark of interest there.
 We were treated to so many hands-on activities that even the more restless kids stayed focused.

 We got to:

 - Spin faster and slower depending on how your weight is distributed,

 - Power a light bulb by capturing radio waves from the atmosphere.

 - Typical for Africa, a beautiful sunset was thrown into the bargain.

 Giant CPUs and blinking lights

 We also carried around moon and planet replicas to get a better understanding of the various distances from the sun, and then we learned about Red Giants and White Dwarfs (or was it White Giants and Red Dwarfs? – sorry, I don’t seem to pay the best attention during those lectures) and Black Holes – yep, the holes were definitely black, although I still have no clue what they actually are.
 We can neither see nor feel nor even replicate them, yet they are somehow there.
 I actually majored in physics back in high school (Physik/Mathe Leistungskurs) but nuclear physics was not my forte.